 Other herb garden ideas you might like

-Have comments or questions on our easy DIY vertical herb garden?
+Have comments or questions on our easy DIY pallet herb garden?
 Tell us in the section below.

 This post was originally published on May 13, 2019 but was updated with new content on March 30, 2023.